algosal/salmansaeed.us/chapters/important/Shemaila.md

 You already did the hard part: **you stayed open and kind in the face of silence.**
 Now you can walk away not as someone who was hung up on — but as someone who **rose above the noise**.

-If you want, we can write this as a journal-style closure chapter for Shemiala.